 Step 1.
 Open your video in Photos.

-Make sure that you have updated your Mac to Big Sur public beta (The official version is expected to be released this fall.)
+Make sure that you have updated your Mac to Big Sur or Monterey.
 Then open one video in this app.

 Step 2.
 Go to the video editing interface.